-Some of the things you have to list and are a must if you want to stand out are the relationships you’ve built with other companies, the strategic planning you’ve done.
+Some of the things you have to list and are a must if you want to stand out include the relationships you’ve built with other companies and the strategic planning you’ve done.

-Updating your LinkedIn resume to match.
+Update resume on LinkedIn to match.

 “What?
 I should update my LinkedIn resume as well?”
 Yes, you should.

-In 2020 we’re living in the digital age.
+In 2021 we’re living in the digital age.
 Top that with the major changes LinkedIn has been making the last four or five months.

-Sometimes the hiring process isn’t as straightforward.
-Entrepreneurs, business owners, and company leadership can outreach you if they like what you’re doing.
+Sometimes, the hiring process isn’t as straightforward.
+Entrepreneurs, business owners, and company leadership can reach out to you if they like what you’re doing.

 You can start by quickly updating the experience section of your account.
 It’s best to keep it similar to what’s on your resume.
 And if you want to supercharge your account for recruiters, you can upload your Enhancv-made resume as a PDF to your LinkedIn account.
 It’s so good even Mark Cuban loves it.